 Sarah just found out she is pregnant and is excited but a bit anxious about labor/delivery.
-As a new mother she is doing everything in her power to prepare for the big day.
+As a new mother, she is doing everything in her power to prepare for the big day.
 She researches, makes plans, takes educational birthing classes, etc. Sarah is intentional about her steps and hopeful of having a good birthing experience.
-But, delivery date did not go as planned.
+However, delivery day does not go as planned.
 Sarah’s experience was counter to what she imagined, traumatizing her.
-Sarah felt not only disappointed but devastated.
+Sarah felt not only disappointed, but devastated.

 You felt terrified and helpless when the unforeseen occurred.
 And now at postpartum, you struggle with the outcome.
 Or, you are still struggling as you are pregnant again.

 Moments occur where you feel as if you are reliving the traumatic indecent.
-Sounds, images, and even bodily sensations feel as if you were there in the moment again.
+Sounds, images, and even bodily sensations feel as if you are there in the moment again.